freelawproject/juriscraper/readme.md

     sudo pip install requests==2.2.1
     sudo pip install lxml==3.0.1
     sudo pip install python-dateutil==1.5  # Newer have known incompatibilities with Python < 3

+    # Optionally, you may install cchardet for faster tests and better
+    # performance.
+Note that unless you have an extremely fast CPU, this is
+    # a requirement for tests to pass as they have speed requirements.
+    sudo pip install cchardet==0.3.5

+    # Create a directory for logs
     sudo mkdir /var/log/juriscraper/

     # Install selenium and PhantomJS